Schools

 Folkwang University of the Arts Essen

-The Folkwang University of the Arts is one of the only institutions in North-Rhine Westphalia focusing on music, theater, dance, design and academic studies.
+The Folkwang University of the Arts is one of the only institutions in North-Rhine Westphalia focusing on music, theatre, dance, design and academic studies.
 Having delivered a dynamic curriculum since 1927, the university is a leading force in the interdisciplinary cooperation between the arts.
 Its participation in this year’s RIMOWA Design Prize will be carried out by the “Office for Society in Motion”.

 Founded in 1994, where it became Bavaria’s most successful new university for applied sciences, Technische Hochschule Deggendorf now serves over 8,000 students, with 34% coming from international backgrounds.
 By actively transferring its varied curriculum back to the regional economy, it remains at the forefront of pressing economic and social trends.